 The University of La Verne maintains memberships in many organizations.
-Among them are the American Association of Colleges and Universities, the American Council on Education, the Association to Advance Collegiate Schools of Business, the Association of Independent California Colleges and Universities, the College Board, the Council for Higher Education Accreditation, the Hispanic Association of Colleges and Universities, the National Association of Independent Colleges and Universities, the National Association of Schools of Public Affairs and Administration, the National Collegiate Honors Council, and the National Council of Colleges of Arts and Sciences.
+Among them are the American Association of Colleges and Universities, the American Council on Education, the Association to Advance Collegiate Schools of Business, the Association of Independent California Colleges and Universities, the College Board, the Council for Higher Education Accreditation, the Hispanic Association of Colleges and Universities, the National Association of Schools of Public Affairs and Administration, the National Collegiate Athletic Association, the National Collegiate Honors Council, and the National Council of Colleges of Arts and Sciences.